 County, Tennessee, and was buried in Calvary Cemetery, Lawrencburg, Tennessee.

 Charles Bernard; born 6 December 1917, died 29 May 1990

 Clarence Joseph; born 10 April 1924

-Clara, her mother Mary, Ann, Cate, Rose, Mary Feldhaus
+Clara, her mother Mary, Ann, Kate, Rose, Mary Feldhaus

 This picture is of Henry Orth on the left, my dad Lawrence in the middle, and Charles Orth on the right.
 The photo